 Windows laptop cons

 - Windows PCs are a much bigger target for virus creators than Macs and Chromebooks.
 Although the security that's part of Windows 10 – Microsoft Windows Defender – is pretty good, you'll never be 100% protected from malicious software.
-Take a look at our Best Buy antivirus software listings if you want some extra peace-of-mind.
+Take a look at our software listings if you want some extra peace-of-mind.

 - Windows updates continue to be a major drawback.
 While on the one hand it’s great to see Microsoft adding new features and security updates to its software, we’ve been inundated with reports of problems over the last few years.
 As recently as the October 2018 update people have reported numerous issues.